Verschuur95/BIMP_SegmentationInterpolation/README.md

 # BIMP supplemental data

-This repository is intended as supplental data for "Improved neonatal brain MRI segmentation by interpolation of motion corrupted slices"
+This repository is intended as supplemental data for "Improved neonatal brain MRI segmentation by interpolation of motion corrupted slices"

 # Part 1 - How automatic segmentation techniques deal with motion
 The impact of motion on segmentation may differ amongst different neonatal brain segmentation techniques.
 In this supplemental data, segmentation results of a second neonatal brain segmentation pipeline are shown for comparison.
 The structural pipeline of the Developing Human Connectome (dHCP) was used to segment data with and without motion artifacts [1].